Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Conclusions

 \section{Conclusions}

-A new solution algorithm is proposed for a class of fixed-time, fixed-end-condition optimal impulsive control problems for linear time-variant systems with time-varying cost.
-First, necessary and sufficient optimality conditions are derived for the proposed problem class.
-It is demonstrated that these optimality conditions simplify to those posed by other authors for problems with more restrictive assumptions, harmonizing recent literature on similar problems using approaches based on both primer vector theory and reachable set theory.
-Next, a procedure for efficiently computing a lower bound on the minimum cost of reaching a specified state is proposed.
-Finally, a three-step algorithm is proposed that provides efficient and robust computation of globally optimal impulsive control input sequences for the described class of optimal control problems.
+This paper proposes a new simple and robust solution methodology for a class of fuel-optimal impulsive control problems for linear systems with time-varying cost.
+First, the properties of the reachable set are derived.
+Next, contact and support functions for the reachable set are derived, enabling use of existing algorithms for optimization over parameterized sets.
+After reformulating the problem as a semi-infinite convex program, it is shown that this class of problem is identical to the form studied in primer vector theory under the assumption that the cost is a constant $p$-norm.
+It follows that the contact function is a generalization of the norm of the primer vector and provides a geometric interpretation of the time-invariant portion of the primer vector.
+Finally, a three-step algorithm is proposed that provides efficient and robust computation of globally fuel-optimal impulsive control input sequences.
 The geometry of the problem is leveraged in every step to reduce computational cost and ensure robustness.

 The algorithm is validated through implementation in challenging spacecraft formation reconfiguration problems based on the proposed Miniaturized Distributed Occulter/Telescope small satellite mission.
-It is found that the algorithm is able to compute a maneuver sequence with a total cost within 1\% of the global optimum within eight iterations in all test cases.
+It is found that the algorithm is able to compute a maneuver sequence with a total cost within 1\% of the global optimum within eight iterations in all test cases, including those with worst-case initializations.
 Also, the normalized residual error of all computed solutions was no larger than 0.01\%, indicating reliable convergence.
-Additionally, it was demonstrated that the algorithm is more than an order of magnitude faster than comparable approaches.
+It was found that the algorithm is more than an order of magnitude faster than direct optimization and three times faster than the best indirect optimization algorithm available in literature.
 Indeed, the required computation time is nearly constant unless the discretization of the time domain includes more than ten thousand samples.

 Overall, the proposed solution methodology provides a real-time-capable means of computing globally optimal impulsive control input sequences for a wide range of linear time-variant dynamical systems with complex cost behaviors.
-It is hoped that the geometric intuition provided by the geometric approach will allow the algorithm to be generalized to allow 1) constraints on the magnitude of the control input, 2) constraints on the state trajectory, and 3) nonlinear dynamics.
-Such an algorithm could find immediate application on spacecraft formation-flying missions with more challenging constraints (e.g. electric propulsion and stringent safety requirements) as well as other fields.